SenseNet/sn-client/packages/sn-query/README.md

 ## Usage

-The package allows you to create strongly typed content queries that will be evaluated into sensenet ECM queries
+The package allows you to create strongly typed content queries that will be evaluated into sensenet queries

 Usage example: